Achayans

 The film was later dubbed into Telugu as Marana Mrudangam.

 Synopsis

 Four brothers - Roy, Tony, Rafi, and Aby - get drunk on the night before Tony's wedding.
 Their family members send them to a Christian de-addiction centre, but they are kicked out.
 When they decide to start a road trip, they are accompanied by two women, Reetha and Prayaga, who have escaped from a critical situation.
 When they reach a hotel on New Year's Eve 2017, they sleep late after the celebration.
-On the next day Reetha is found dead.
+The next day Reetha is found dead.
 Finding the culprit and the reason behind her death is the main plot of the film.